Home/Resources/Guides/Conducting a Conjoint Analysis [2025 Guide]

 Setting up prohibited pairs through logic prevents this.

-The survey platform would also prevent duplicate cards or combinations from being shown to the same respondent.
+The survey platform would also allow programming to prevent duplicate cards or combinations from being shown to the same respondent.
 It also ensures the sequence of cards being shown all have an equal show rate.

 Example Conjoint Analysis Questions

-You have a few options to consider for your conjoint design.
+You have a few format options to consider for your conjoint design.
+Each option has its own advantages, depending on the product being tested and the type of conjoint analysis results you’re seeking.

-A good market research firm can help you understand the pros and cons of each and guide you to the right set.
+A good market research firm can help you understand the pros and cons of each and guide youpick the right formatting.

-Additionally, the survey platform will help rotate the levels within each attribute.
+Additionally, the survey programming design will help rotate the levels within each attribute.

 Option 1: Single-choice conjoint